My Story – Credentials – Leadership

 - Love of learning

-Life and difficult transitions In a period of roughly eighteen months, I managed my way through several major life changes and transitions, changing almost every aspect of my life.
+Life and difficult transitions In a period of roughly 18 months, I managed my way through several major life changes and transitions, changing almost every aspect of my life.
 Divorce, move to another state, looked at all my relationships and friendships, figured out what was important, and how I could rebuild a life I wanted.
 And as a self employed business owner – that was a surprise, but here we are, many years later!

-The end of the story is that I came out quite happy on the other side of all of this change and enjoy my life immensely.
+The end of the story is that I came out quite happy on the other side.

-We work at it from the practical side, essentially proving that you CAN do this organizational stuff of work and life.
+We work at it from the practical side, proving that you CAN do this organizational stuff of work and life.

-I had lost myself in many of the roles I played, at work and in relationships.
+I had lost myself in the roles I played, at work and in relationships.
 I didn’t understand boundaries until I was in my 40’s.
-Boundaries play a great deal into keeping hold of who you are and what you stand for, where your “line” is, and how you deal with people in life and work.
+Boundaries help keep hold of who you are and what you stand for, where your “line” is, and how you deal with people in life and work.
 I avoided the tough stuff.
 In 2015, one of my three focus words/phrases was “lean in,” and I meant that at work and in life.
 It is a constant struggle, but I’m aware of it and work hard at it.
-And it’s great when I see that it’s really working!

 When I turned 50 that I decided to more seriously deal with the ADHD piece.
 I’d been able to compensate with my organizational and work/productivity strategies for the most part, but the cracks were showing up again.
 So back I went to my team.

 My wonderful, insightful clients, too, are a great source of inspiration, new perspectives, new ideas, insights and resources.
 They also, by the work they are committed to doing, make me want to give my best in each conversation we have.
 We hold each other up.
 [Read what clients say here.]